MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-invoice-sales.md

     The totals fields under the lines are automatically updated as you create or modify lines to display the amounts that will be posted to the ledgers.

     > [!NOTE]
     > In very rare cases, the posted amounts may deviate from what is displayed in the totals fields.
-This is typically due to rounding calculations in relation to GST or sales tax.<br /><br />To check the amounts that will actually be posted, you can use the **Statistics** page, which takes into account the rounding calculations.
+This is typically due to rounding calculations in relation to VAT or GST.<br /><br />To check the amounts that will actually be posted, you can use the **Statistics** page, which takes into account the rounding calculations.
 Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.
 9. In the **Invoice Discount Amount** field, enter an amount that should be deducted from the value shown in the **Total Incl.
 Tax** field.

     If you have set up invoice discounts for the customer, then the specified percentage value is automatically inserted in the **Invoice Discount %** field if the criteria are met, and the related amount is inserted in the **Inv.
 Discount Amount Excl.
 Tax** field.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).